Loading...

 Note: Parallels RAS does not keep the old MAK key in hosts if it was updated in the Parallels template properties.

-This section describes the host naming pattern that you specify on the Properties page of the template creation wizard.
+This section describes the host naming pattern that you specify on the page of the template creation wizard.

 Each time a new host is created, a name for it is generated automatically based on the pattern that you specify in the Host name field.
 The complete name format is as follows: